ncatlab/nlab-content/pages/2/8/5/0/582/content.md

   +-- {: .query}
   _Tom_: [Wikipedia claims that it's the extremal monics that are the embeddings](http://en.wikipedia.org/wiki/Category_of_topological_spaces#Other_properties), and I have a simple proof which seems valid.
 Can we clarify this?

-  _[[Toby Bartels|Toby]]_:  Wikipedia also claims (in the very next line) that every extremal mono is regular (and the converse is automatic), so they are actually in agreement with us.
+  _[[Toby Bartels]]_:  Wikipedia also claims (in the very next line) that every extremal mono is regular (and the converse is automatic), so they are actually in agreement with us.

   _Tom_: You're right; in the very next sentence no less!
 But I get the impression it's the "extremality" that causes it to be an embedding, and the "regularness" equivalence is just accidental.
 In anycase, for people with (very) limited understanding like me I think it would be helpful to have a clarification here.

-  _[[Toby Bartels|Toby]]_:  Well, this is the article about regular monomorphisms, so that\'s what we stress here.
+  _[[Toby Bartels]]_:  Well, this is the article about regular monomorphisms, so that\'s what we stress here.
 You could certainly add the fact to [[extremal monomorphism]] as well, however.
 (Heck, it looks like you could even start that page!
 Compare [[extremal epimorphism]], where more has already been written.)

   _Tom_: Great, I will!
 I don't know the procedure for deleting/moving this discussion, but since it's done I hope someone who knows will sort it out!

+  _Toby_:  The procedure is that when everyone involved with it is happy with it, then it can be removed.
+So you would say something like 'This discussion can now be removed.', and then I would remove it if I agreed.
+Or if someone thinks that it should be preserved, then it could be moved to a #Discussion# section at the bottom of the page.
+(Or in this case, one could even move it to [[extremal monomorphism]] if one thought that it was more relevant there.)

+  I would remove this myself, except that now I want you to see how to remove a discussion!  (^_^)  So if you\'re happy, then this discussion can now be removed.
   =--

 * In [[Grp]], the monics are (up to isomorphism) the inclusions of [[subgroup]]s, while the regular monics are the inclusions of _[[normal subgroup|normal]]_ subgroups.